ethanwongca/hai_work/README.md

 # Human-AI Interaction: Eye-Tracking Analysis with VTNet

 This repository contains code and documentation from research on Human-AI Interaction, focusing on eye-tracking data analysis using VTNet.
-T

 ### Key Features